Wycott/CodeReview/CODE_REVIEW_CHECKLIST.md

 | Are there comments that describe complex code that should be refactored  | Comments     | ✅ / ❌  |
 | Are there comments that will require maintenance for simple code changes | Comments     | ✅ / ❌  |

+**To keep things simple, I’ve marked only one category per check, even though several could apply in practice.**

 ---

 *Created: 19 December 2025*